AlejandroAb/CASCABEL/README.md

 </code></pre>

-_If you need to run CASCABEL for multiple libraries please follow this [instructions](../../wiki#22-initialize-structure-for-multiple-libraries)_
+_For more information about how to supply  this [instructions](../../wiki#22-initialize-structure-for-multiple-libraries)_

 As you can see on the previous fragment of the configuration file (config.yaml), the required parameters for CASCABEL to start are: *PROJECT*, *LIBRARY*, *RUN*,  *fw_reads*, *rv_reads* and *metadata*.
 After entering these parameters, take some minutes and go through the rest of the config file and overwrite settings according to your needs.
 Most values are already pre-configured.
 The config file explains itself by using meaningful headers before each rule, explaining the aim of such rule and the different parameters the user can use.
 It is very important to keep the indentation of the file (don’t change the tabs and spaces), as well as the name of the parameters.
 Once that you have valid values for these entries, you are ready to run the pipeline (before start CASCABEL always is a good practice to make a ["dry run"](../../wiki#31-dry-run)):